ArcArcaman/Karnaugh-Map-Generator/README.md

 # Karnaugh-Map-Generator
-This project generates Karnaugh Map using transition table defined using XML syntax.
+This Command Line Interface (CLI) project generates Karnaugh Map using transition table defined using XML syntax.
 Currently limited to Synchronous Sequential Circuit designs only.